henry2004y/vlasiator_manual/menu1.md

 ## Vectorclass

-Vectorclass used for some avx instructions in the acceleration part of the Vlasov solver.
+Vectorclass is used for some avx instructions in the acceleration part of the Vlasov solver.
+It has version 1 and version 2; use version 1 for those compilers that does not support version 2.
+By default Vlasiator uses version 2 as a submodule.

 Assuming you are on the top level and want to install Vectorclass under directory `lib`,